Phase Three Of Treatment

 Retainers in Brooklyn

-Brace Central fits, monitors, and replaces retainers for Brooklyn patients who’ve finished braces or Invisalign treatment, led by Dr. Polina Ingberman, DDS We offer both retainer types: removable clear retainers and permanent bonded retainers.
-Dr. Ingberman recommends one based on your case, your daily routine, and how your bite settled at the end of active treatment.
+Brace Central fits, monitors, and replaces retainers for Brooklyn patients who've finished braces or Invisalign treatment, led by Dr. Polina Ingberman, DDS We offer both retainer types: removable clear retainers and permanent bonded retainers.

 About Retainers

 A retainer is the orthodontic appliance that holds your teeth in their final position after braces or Invisalign treatment ends.
-Without a retainer, teeth tend to drift back toward where they started [1].
-Retention is the third phase of orthodontic care, and it’s just as important as the active treatment itself.
+Without a retainer, teeth tend to drift back toward where they started.
+Retention is the third phase of orthodontic care, and it's just as important as the active treatment itself.

 At Brace Central, we offer two retainer types: